 A Passport as Property of the Foreign GovernmentPassports issued by a government, whether foreign or the United States, usually contain a printed provision informing the holder of the passport, that the passport will at all times remain property of the issuing government.
 A government's property right in a passport stems from the government's right to determine its own citizens.
 The passport acts as prima facie evidence of citizenship.
 Therefore, the issuing government has the ability to demand the relinquishment of the actual passport upon request.

-The Department of Homeland Security (DHS) seizes a foreign national's passport at the beginnning of removal proceedings to ensure the returnability of the detained or, at times, non-detained individual upon completion of the proceedings.
+Department of Homeland Security and Removal ProceedingsThe Department of Homeland Security (DHS) seizes a foreign national's passport at the beginnning of removal proceedings to ensure the returnability of the detained or, at times, non-detained individual upon completion of the proceedings.
 The simple idea being that once an individual is deemed as removalable from the U.S. by an Immigration Court, the DHS will use the individual's foreign passport as means of delievering that individual back to his country of citizenship.

 Lack of True RegulationThe history of passport seizures is quite complex.
 However, only in the last few decades has the U.S. government truly began mass seizures.
 Throughout the 20th century, cases dealing with the international issues raised by passport seizure found this action to be a violation of international norms, specifically violation of a foreign government's vested property interest.
 As well, the U.S. previously issued various Department of State memos raising issue with foreign governments seizing U.S. citizens' passports.

 Practical UsesAttorneys should note that when dealing with the DHS, attorneys do have the ability to request a foreign national's passport after it has been seized.
 This may come in handy when an individual is in need of producing identification for obtaining biometrics or a driver's license.
 The DHS has been known to misplace passports that it has seized, and as such, attorneys should always keep track as much as possible to their client's passport.